An Aggressive Litigator On Your Side

 At DeBra Law, LLC, we are personally invested in every case and genuinely care about the success of each client.
 When you are facing the many challenges of a divorce, you can depend on the knowledge and experience of a divorce attorney to help you get through this tough time.

 To schedule a consultation, please call us in Cincinnati at 513-548-5920 or complete our contact form.
 We are committed to providing strong, reliable representation to clients in Hamilton, Warren, Clermont and the surrounding counties.
-We have experience working with all types of families and all types of situations, including small-business owners and working professionals.
+We have extensive experience working with complex family situations, including cases involving small-business owners and working professionals.

 How Assets And Liabilities Are Divided In A Divorce